heroish/site/content/post/working.md

 OKAY everything should be working now and hopefully there won't be anymore surprises.
 Anyways, hello!
 My name's Ree.
 I do all sorts of dumb stuff - like coding and drawing and gaming and writing.

 This is a personal blog of mine so I'll write about all sorts of things in my life like games, school (and art by association because I'm an art student), and writing.
+Yep.

 Hoping that I'll finally keep up with this blog! o/